Jim137/Entropy/README.md

 In followings, I will introduce some basics concepts I will use in this project.

+---

+### Information

+[Information](https://en.wikipedia.org/wiki/Information) is a measure of the uncertainty of an outcome.
+It is related to the amount of data that is required to specify the outcome of an event.
+The more uncertain an outcome is, the more information is required to resolve uncertainty of the outcome.

+The information is calculated using the [Shannon information](https://en.wikipedia.org/wiki/Information_(measure)).
+Shannon information is defined as:

+$$
+I(x_i) = -\log p(x_i)
+$$

+where $p(x_i)$ is the probability of the $i$-th symbol in the data.

 ### Entropy

 Entropy is a fundamental concept in information theory that quantifies the uncertainty or randomness associated with a random variable.
 It measures the average amount of information required to describe or encode an event or a set of outcomes.